Why become a member

 What kind of events are you planning on organizing?

-Organizing events provides us with a unique opportunity for offline encounters with our growing network of readers and followers.
-We will carry on with the music arm of Mada’s events program, and, in parallel, we will curate film screenings, panel discussions, literary readings by recently published authors and guided exhibition tours, led by some of our collaborators in the arts and music scene.
+Organizing events provides us with a unique opportunity for offline and online encounters with our growing network of readers and followers.
+We will carry on with the music arm of Mada’s events program, and, in parallel, we will curate film screenings, panel discussions, literary readings by recently published authors, and recordings for these events, along with guided exhibition tours led by some of our collaborators in the arts and music scene.
 This is just a glimpse — there’s more in store.

 Do I have to RSVP to events or can I just show up?